Big league ballparks broil as heat wave grips much of majors

 “Standing in the shade, have some air conditioning blowing on us.
 We’re sticking to water and not having beer.
 It’s helping a little bit,” she said.

-It also was 94 degrees in New York, the hottest for a Yankees game this season.
+It was 94 degrees in New York, too, the hottest for a Yankees game this season.

 The Yankees set up supplemental hydration stadiums in all three decks and the bleachers, and made announcements over the public address system reminding fans to keep drinking water.